Benefits and Challenges of Using OER

 One of the first aspects of OER to be praised by the general public was the cost savings that they could bring to students.
 As Figure 1 shows, the price of college textbooks has risen greatly over the past 35 years, outpacing all other consumer goods in the Consumer Price Index by a great margin.

-A line graph of textbook prices compared to the overall CPI where the increase in textbook prices exponentially outpaces CPI growth.
+A line graph comparing textbook prices and CPI, where the rise in textbook prices exceeds CPI growth.

 Figure 1: “Increase in Textbook Prices” by David Ernst, the Open Textbook Network, is licensed CC BY 4.0.
 Data source: Bureau of Labor Statistics.